 We also look at the significant differences in these monoculars.
-You will be able to identify which of these monoculars is the best bet in your thermal imaging endeavors.
+You will be able to identify which of these monoculars is the best choice for your thermal imaging endeavors.

 Built for outdoor sports and hunting, the Pulsar Helion XP50 has many advanced features.
-It comes with a 50mm lens which is large.
+It comes with a 50mm lens which is large and powerful.
 Combined with a variable magnification from 2.5x to 20x with smooth zoom, you will have very high quality thermal images.